vykuang/aoc-2024/README.md

     - self.neighbors?
 - for a 50 x 50 map, maybe not necessary for sparse rep?
 - keep entire grid, even empty
+- record char for each pos, not simply bool for box, since walls can appear within warehouse bounds

+### part ii

+- boxes *and walls* are now twice as wide
+    - walls are '##'
+    - boxes are now '[]'
+- robot is still same size
+- height is the same
+- dist is measured between closest edge and closest side of box

+## day 16 reindeer maze

+### part i

+- S needs to reach E in a maze of '#' and '.'
+- move forward = 1 pt; turn 90deg = 1000 pt; minimize pt
+- sounds like time for dijkstra?
+- multiple paths can share the same minimum score

+### part ii

+- find *all* the best paths
+- count the tiles along those paths
+- KEEP VISITED - RUNNING MINIMUM SCORE AT EACH POS, DXY instead of only comparing it vs BEST- MUCH EARLIER PRUNING

+## day 17 chronospatial computer

+### part i

+reading is difficult.

+- instructions:
+    - 0: div